 Remedial options range from creating an engineered barrier, to treatment, excavation and disposal.
 Disposal of contaminated soils may be done at either a non-hazardous (Subtitle D) landfill or a hazardous waste landfill (Subtitle C).

 The site soils should be sufficiently analyzed to allow a good understanding of spatial variability of the heavy metals contamination.
 Factors such as testing locations, previous tests, former site usage should also be considered when determining a sampling plan.
 For sites with a high degree of variability and spatial distribution of contamination, multiple soil samples should be taken to characterize the soil.

 In addition to the TCLP test, there are other leach tests you could perform depending on what your goals are.
 Table 1 below illustrates the protocol and materials used in these tests in comparison to the TCLP.
 Keep in mind, the TCLP test is proper test to determine if the waste is hazardous.

 Baseline TCLP testing on untreated soil should be done at a sufficient frequency to understand the variability.
-Once done, representative samples may be tested with reagents to determine the effective dosage rate of the reagent.
+Once done, representative samples tested with reagents to determine the effective dosage rate of the reagent.

 Once you have these results and are able to determine what portion of the soil is heavy metals hazardous, you now have sufficient data to design a treatability study, or have one designed for you.
 The purpose of the treatability study is to determine more cost effective options to hazardous waste disposal.